Chapter 1, Vistas, Jack Finney’s “The Third Level” Summary, Theme, Character Sketch, Important Passages and Question Answers.

 Vocabulary:

-• Hay, feed, and grain business: This business involves selling hay, animal feed, and grain.
+- Hay, feed, and grain business: A business that involves selling hay, animal feed, and grain.

 Summary ‘The Third Level’: